11 Houseplants That Absorb CO2 Most Effectively In Homes

 Botanical Name: Sansevieria trifasciata

-According to this study done at Naresuan University, Thailand, the snake plants can absorb CO2 at 0.49 ppm/m3 in the closed chambers, making them quite effective in curbing down the CO2 levels from indoor air.
+According to this study done at Naresuan University, Thailand, snake plants can absorb CO2 at 0.49 ppm/m3 in closed chambers, making them quite effective in curbing down the CO2 levels from indoor air if grown in a group.

 3. Succulents and Cacti

-Cactus and succulents are robust in removing airborne bacteria and also absorb CO2 at night while releasing oxygen.
-They lose less water by opening stomata during the night time.
+Cactus and succulents are proficient in removing airborne bacteria and also absorb CO2 at night while releasing oxygen.
+They lose less water by opening stomata during the nighttime.
+How cool is that?!

 4. Prayer Plant